 Schouwerzijl

 Warehouse Schouwerzijl was built in 1851.
 There is an eel on the chimney, indicating that the lock keeper had the right to catch eels.
-The old coat of arms of the former water board can still be seen on the facade.
+The old coat of arms of the former water authority can still be seen on the facade.
 The current living room has two windows on each of three sides so that the ships can be easily observed.

 Quay walls